 In response to the COVID-19 crisis in 2020, Orygen Digital’s MOST platform was generously supported by a $6m grant from the Victorian Government to fast track its roll-out across the state, and a $1m grant from the Telstra Foundation to iterate and improve the MOST technology platform.

 The MOST platform has also been supported by funding from the Queensland Government and the Children's Hospital Foundation to support young people in Queensland.
+The New South Wales and Australian Capital Territory governments have also funded MOST pilots in their regions.

 The suite of tools provided by MOST includes: